kashmir96/osoappliance/content/posts/2023-stove.md

 ---

 title: 2023 Stove
 description: "2023 is an exciting time for stove technology.
-As technology advances and energy efficiency becomes more important, the latest sto...learn about it in this post"
+As technology advances and energy efficiency becomes more important, the latest sto...swipe up to find out"
 keywords: 2023 stove
-publishDate: 44998
+publishDate: 3/13/2023
 tags: ["Stove", "Kitchen Appliances", "Appliance Guide"]
 author: Curtis
 categories: ["Household Appliances"]
 cover:
- image: /img/stove/66.webp
+ image: /img/stove/63.webp
- alt: 'spirited stove showing encouraging signs'
+ alt: 'their sisters stove that took less attention than they thought'

 ---